IMSweeney/Udacity_Mouse_Maze_Project/README.md

 To perform each of these, a framework needed to be created to hold information about the maze.
 For this I chose to use a graph, where each node represents one of the cells of the maze.
 Edges between nodes represent valid, single-move paths between cells.

 ### Maintaing an Accurate Location
 This is the simplest of the four by far, but it still has its challenges.
-The solution is to, at each timestep, use the previous sent move to update the current location of the robot.
+The solution used by this robot is to, at each timestep, use the previous sent move to update the current location of the robot.
 The challenge comes with invalid moves.
 If the robot were to update it's position when a move is rejected by the tester as invalid, it would be forever lost.
-This ends up being a non issue using the graph method to move, but with other methods each move would have to be first verified using the sensor data.
+This ends up being a non issue using the graph method to move since we always move along edges (and edges are defined as valid single moves), but with other methods each move would have to be first verified using the sensor data.

 ### Generating a Map
 At each time step new information is gained through sensor data.
 This data is used to add nodes to the graph.
 For each sensor direction, paths are added for every valid move.
 For example, if the front sensors sees a wall 5 steps away, lets label the 5 cells in front of the robot *c1* through *c5*.
 There are 9 valid edges here: